isc-projects/kea/doc/sphinx/arm/ddns.rst

        ...
    }

-By default, this list is empty, which will cause the server to ignore the forward update portions of requests.
+By default, this list is empty, which causes the server to ignore the forward-update portions of requests.

 .. _add-forward-ddns-domain:

 Adding Forward DDNS Domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A Forward DDNS Domain maps a forward DNS zone to a set of DNS servers
+A forward DDNS domain maps a forward DNS zone to a set of DNS servers
 which maintain the forward DNS data (i.e. name-to-address mapping) for
 that zone.
-Each zone served needs one Forward DDNS Domain.
-It may very
+Each zone served needs one forward DDNS domain.
-well be that some or all of the zones are maintained by the same
+Some or all of the zones may be maintained by the same
-servers, but one DDNS Domain is still needed for each zone.
+servers, but one DDNS domain is still needed for each zone.
 Remember that
 matching a request to the appropriate server(s) is done by zone and a
-DDNS Domain only defines a single zone.
+DDNS domain only defines a single zone.

-This section describes how to add Forward DDNS Domains; repeat these
+This section describes how to add forward DDNS domains; repeat these
-steps for each Forward DDNS Domain desired.
-Each Forward DDNS Domain has
+steps for each forward DDNS domain desired.
+Each forward DDNS domain has
 the following parameters:

--  ``name`` - the fully qualified domain name (or zone) that this DDNS
+-  ``name`` - this is the fully qualified domain name (or zone) that this DDNS
-   Domain can update.
+   domain can update.
 This value is compared against the request FQDN
    during forward matching.
 It must be unique within the catalog.

 -  ``key-name`` - if TSIG is used with this domain's servers, this value
-   should be the name of the key from the TSIG Key list.
+   should be the name of the key from the TSIG key list.
 If the
    value is blank (the default), TSIG will not be used in DDNS
    conversations with this domain's servers.

--  ``dns-servers`` - a list of one or more DNS servers which can conduct
+-  ``dns-servers`` - this is a list of one or more DNS servers which can conduct
    the server side of the DDNS protocol for this domain.
 The servers are
    used in a first-to-last preference; in other words, when D2 begins to
    process a request for this domain, it will pick the first server in
    this list and attempt to communicate with it.
 If that attempt fails,
-   D2 will move to the next one in the list and so on until either it
+   D2 will move to the next one in the list and so on, until either it
    is successful or the list is exhausted.

-To create a new Forward DDNS Domain, add a new domain element and set
+To create a new forward DDNS domain, add a new domain element and set
 its parameters:

 ::